Situated in the Rogue Valley and bestowed with endless greenery and natural beauty, Ashland is the artistic and cultural hub of southern Oregon.

 It caters to all age groups and tries to make learning easy by using practical demonstrations and entertaining activities.

-Mt.
-Ashland is the highest peak in the Siskiyou mountain range.
 The Mt.
-Ashland ski area is located 20.4 miles ( 32.8 kilometres) from Ashland city.
+Ashland ski area is located 20.4 miles ( 32.8 kilometers) from Ashland city.

 In winters, it provides great opportunities for skiing, snowboarding, mountain biking, snowshoeing, sledding, cross country skiing, snow hiking, and many more winter recreation activities.